Injustice: Gods Among Us (comics)

 Injustice: Gods Among Us is an American comic book series that serves as the prequel to the fighting video game of the same name.
 The series takes place in an alternate reality, where Superman descends into villainy following his family's death at the Joker's hands.
 The Justice League is split by those who put their trust in Superman, establishing the totalitarian One Earth Regime, while Batman forms an insurgency out of the other half of the League to fight back against the Regime.

-The series was written by Tom Taylor and Brian Buccellato, and illustrated by a number of artists, including Jheremy Raapack, Mike S. Miller, Bruno Redondo, Tom Derenick and others.
+The series was written by Tom Taylor and Brian Buccellato, and illustrated by a number of artists, including Jheremy Raapack, Mike S. Miller, Bruno Redondo, Tom Derenick, and others.
 It was released digitally by DC Comics from January 2013 to September 2016, and was later released in physical comic book form and collected in trade paperback and hardcover editions.

 Plot

-The story is split into the six years preceding the Injustice: Gods Among Us video game.
-While Year Zero takes place before Year One and tells the story of how and where The Joker got the idea to drive Superman to madness, Year One to Year Four sees Superman's totalitarian regime fighting against one enemy after another.
+The story is split into the five years preceding the Injustice: Gods Among Us video game.
+While Year Zero takes place before Year One and tells the story of how and where the Joker got the idea to drive Superman to madness, Year One to Year Four sees Superman's totalitarian regime fighting against one enemy after another.
 "Year Five" brings the narrative to that of the game, setting up the events that take place.

 Year Zero

 Year Zero features Joker using an evil mystical amulet to possess and hurt members of the Justice Society.
 Superman is possessed, but frees himself after Batman gets through to him.
-The Joker takes this as a challenge to corrupt Superman, leading to the events of Lois' death.
+The Joker takes this as a challenge to corrupt Superman, leading to the events of Lois's death.